 Hill Cubes by Alias Architects

-The openings in the facades are placed in such a way as to frame different views of the view and to allow adequate ventilation and lighting of the building as well as the constant alternation of light and shadow, depending on the time of day.
+We’ve placed openings throughout the facades to frame different views and ensure ample ventilation and light.
+These openings also create a constant interplay of light and shadow, which changes depending on the time of day.

 Visualization courtesy of Alias Architects